 Nicaragua is a beautiful country with a little over 6 million people and, regrettably, also among the poorest in Central America.
 What we here take for granted and don’t think much about is still a major and uphill struggle for 70+% of the populous in Nicaragua.

 When we began the Humanitarian work in Nicaragua after a brief visit to teach Hospitality & Tourism related subjects in 1995/1996, the demographic data since has, unfortunately, not changed noticeably due to primarily internal factors.

 2017 marked the 22th Humanitarian trip to Nicaragua.

-The 23th Humanitarian Journey is tentatively scheduled for November 2018.
+The 23th Humanitarian Journey is scheduled for October 31st to November 11th, 2018.